gigalixir/gigalixir-cli/docs/source/main.rst

     - :bash:`git push gigalixir master` asks for my password

         - First try running :bash:`gigalixir login` and try again.
 If that doesn't work, try resetting your git remote by running :bash:`gigalixir git:remote $APP` and trying again.

+    - remote: cp: cannot overwrite directory ‘/tmp/cache/node_modules/phoenix_html’ with non-directory

+        - Try `cleaning your build cache`_.
+Looks like something changed in your app that makes the cache non-overwritable.

     - (File.Error) could not read file "foo/bar": no such file or directory